erlang/otp/system/doc/reference_manual/data_types.md

 > empty strings, that were concatenated (to the empty string).
 >
 > There was no reason to write such character sequences.
 But should that have
-> happended; the meaning probably changed with the introduction of triple-quoted
+> happened, the meaning has probably changed with the introduction of triple-quoted
 > strings.
 >
 > The compiler preprocessor was patched in Erlang/OTP 26.1 to warn about 3 or